Mary Philbrook: Early life

-Philbrook was born in Washington, D.C. on August 6, 1872.
-Her parents were Rebecca Elizabeth Stearns (1845-?) and Harry Baxter Philbrook (1840-1921).
+Philbrook was born in Washington, D.C., on August 6, 1872.
+Her parents were Rebecca Elizabeth Stearns (1845-?) and Harry Baxter Philbrook (1840–1921).
 She was the eldest of three siblings: Florence, Robert, and Elizabeth.
 Her father had a successful law practice in New York City, and her mother was a descendant of Isaac Stearns, who came from England to Salem, MA in 1630.
-Philbrook worked as a stenographer and gained early legal experience at two law offices in Hoboken, N.J.
+Philbrook worked as a stenographer and gained early legal experience at two law offices in Hoboken, New Jersey.